prisma-git/OpenTripPlannerMFDZ/docs/OTP2-MigrationGuide.md

 #### New parameters in OTP2

-- `alightSlackByMode` How much time alighting a vehicle takes for each given mode.
+- `alightSlackForMode` How much time alighting a vehicle takes for each given mode.
 Since 2.0
 - `allowedVehicleRentalNetworks` and `bannedVehicleRentalNetworks`.
 Since 2.1
 - `bikeReluctance`, `bikeWalkingReluctance`, `bikeWalkingSpeed`, `carReluctance`, and `walkingBike` Add explicit bike / bike-walking / car / walk reluctance.
 Since 2.1
-- `boardSlackByMode` How much time ride a vehicle takes for each given mode.
+- `boardSlackForMode` How much time ride a vehicle takes for each given mode.
 Since 2.0
 - `carPickupCost` and `carPickupTime`.
 Add a cost/time for CarPickup changes when a pickup or drop off takes place.
 Since 2.1
 - `maxAccessEgressDurationForMode` Limit access/egress per street mode.
 Since 2.2